DabzillaNation/Audio-To-Vibrations/README.md

 It converts desktop audio into vibration commands for sex toys through initface.

 # Usage Guide
 Clone and Extract this repo.
+(Download and extract the zip file)

 Navigate to the project directory: Open your terminal or command prompt and change your current directory to the root of your Rust project (the directory containing Cargo.toml, Cargo.lock, and the src folder).